Tip.It!

 Balthazar Beauregard's Big Top Bonanza (Circus)

-This mini-game has been rated as Low Risk.
-See the Mini-Games page for a definition of high and low risk.
+This Distraction and Diversion has been rated as Low Risk.
+See the minigames page for a definition of high and low risk.

 Introduction

 Balthazar Beauregard's Big Top Bonanza is an amazing three act circus that stars YOU as the performer!
 You will show off your agility, magic and range skills before an admiring audience.
+If you have completed The Firemaker's Curse, two additional firemaking events are added.
 Perform emotes and wear outrageous outfits to boost your showmanship.
 Your rewards will include experience points and circus costumes!

 Return to Top